 When you buy a motor car, you have to look after it, service it regularly and use the right fuel – leaded, unleaded or diesel right?
 Right!
-So your closed combustion fireplace needs dry wood and the moisture content should be between 15 and 18%.
+So your closed combustion fireplace needs dry wood and the moisture content should be between at about 15%.
 Both higher or lower moisture content can have significant negative consequences.
 High moisture reduces efficiency and makes it harder to start and sustain a good fire.
 Your Fireplace will smoke excessively and the glass will go black and there might also be a smell.
 Wet wood can also give off risky (creosote deposits in the flue Very dry wood tends to burn faster and can evolve gases at a rate that outstrips the appliance’s ability to supply adequate air resulting in oxygen starvation.
 This can result in higher emissions, pulsating combustion, and overheating.

 Use Hardwoods, and aliens invaders, they burn the best!!
 Wattle, Wattle, Wattle!!
 Do your bit for our ecosystem.

 How do you get your wood perfect?
 It is essential to properly dry or “season ” wood.
 Fortunately, this is easily handled for us by time and mother nature.
 The process requires little more than properly managing wood supplies through cutting, splitting, and storing to allow the wood to dry naturally.
 The goal of “seasoning” wood should be to get it to a relatively uniform moisture content of 15 and 18%.